Mopti: Tourism

 Mopti is popular with tourists, having an active river port, a mosque, and across the Niger, small fishing villages.
 Attractions in Mopti include Mopti Grand Mosque and the nearby Pays Dogon.
 There are several popular hotels, the Hotel Kanaga, Hotel Y a pas de Problème, and Hotel Ambedjele which is on the road to Sévaré.

-During the 2012 Northern Mali conflict, most Western tourists stayed away from the region, even though Mopti was not in rebel hands.
+During the Mali war, most Western tourists stayed away from the region, even though Mopti was not in rebel hands.
 However, the conflict had a mixed effect on the town as dispossessed people from the rebel-held area came to Mopti and boosted some parts of the economy.

 Transport

 The port of Mopti is served by ferries operated by the Compagnie Malienne de Navigation (COMANAV).
 The ferries run between August and December when the depth of water in the river is sufficient.
 They carry both freight and passengers between Koulikoro (59 km downstream from Bamako) and Gao, a distance of 1308 km.
 Both passengers and freight are also transported by pinasses, large wooden canoe shaped vessels, that are privately operated.

 Mopti is connected by a 12 km elevated causeway to Sévaré which lies on the Route Nationale 16 (RN16), the bitumen surfaced road that links Bamako in the west to Gao in the east.
-There is an airport at Sévaré.
+Moreover, Mopti is served by an airport located in Sévaré.